yunchuankong/GEDFN/README.md

 ### Run GEDFN

-In the terminal, change the directory under which main.py is located, then type the command
+In the terminal, change the directory to the folder under which main.py is located, then type the command

 ```
  python main.py "example_expression.csv" "example_adjacency.txt" "var_impo.csv"